peniblec/rac-kun/README.md

 What's not done:
 - When the new node has finished joining its group, it does not initiate any procedure to join the surrounding channels (and discover the other groups out there).
-Possible solution:
+Possible solution: (2, 3 and 5 are already implemented)
     1.  either the new node *n*, the entry point, or someone from the new node's group starts broadcasting a new JOIN Notif (with the *CHANNEL* flag on)
     2.  all nodes not in *n*'s group will add *n* to their view of its group, and update their channel rings ; they will also send JOIN Acks to *n*
-    3.  all nodes in *n*'s group will add *n* to all their view of the channels, and update the rings
+    3.  all nodes in *n*'s group will add *n* to all their channels, and update the rings
     4.  the guy from 1. will send READY to *n*
-    5.  *n* will only send READY Notifs to members of the other groups (2, 3 and 5 are already implemented)
+    5.  *n* will only send READY Notifs to members of the other groups
 - When the group goes beyond its maximum size, nothing happens.
 Possible
-  solutions: (coming)
+  solution: (coming)
 - When the group goes below its minimum size, nothing happens.
 Possible
-  solutions: (coming)
+  solution: (coming)

 Credits